Circulation evaporator: System characteristics

 Evaporation is the elimination of the solvent in form of vapor from a solution.
 For most evaporation systems, the solvent is water and the heat is provided by steam condensation.
 In a forced circulation evaporation liquid is constantly circulated through the system.
 The mixture moves through the heat exchanger where it is superheated under pressure.
 To avoid fouling a high circulation rate is used, typically between 1.5 – 4 m/s although this ultimately depends on the component properties and is easily manipulated by the circulation pump.
 The liquid is pressurised through the heat exchanger externally by pressure stabilisers such as valves or orifices or hydrostatically within the system.

 Heating of the liquid across the heat exchanger is kept minimal with a standard temperature difference of 2 - 3 K. As the liquid enters the flash vessel the pressure is reduced to slightly below that of the heat exchanger and flash evaporation occurs.
 The vapor stream is separated out of the liquid stream.
 This vapor is usually not the desired product from the evaporation unit.
 As such the vapor can be either collected or disposed of depending on the system.
 The enriched liquid solution is then either collected in the same way as the vapor or recirculated through the system again.

 This results in a high recirculation ratio within the range of 100–150 kg of liquid (solvent) recirculated per Kg of vapor removed.
 These high recirculation rates result in high liquor velocities through the tube and in turn minimize the buildup of crystals, other deposits and in turn minimize fouling.
-It is important to note that in crystallisation applications, crystallisation still occurs in the flash separator and in some specific systems a further separation of solid particles from the recirculated slurry is needed.
+In crystallisation applications, crystallisation still occurs in the flash separator and in some specific systems a further separation of solid particles from the recirculated slurry is needed.